-Tarps - for drying seed heads, catching seed or winnowing onto.
+Tarps - drying seed heads, catching seed or winnowing onto.
 Hardware cloth screen - for screening seeds from debris Masking Tape - for labeling things.

 Sturdy storage container - protection from mice.
 Sieve or fine mesh strainer - to drain water from wet seeds.

 Box fan - for when there is no consistent wind for winnowing.
 Food Dehydrator - for drying seeds to ideal (low) moisture content for storage.
-Must have a thermostat set lower than 95 degrees.
+Must set thermostat lower than 95 degrees.
 Pruners - important for clipping, picking, cutting and harvesting stuff.